Glossary

 Mortgage loan

-A loan for which real estate serves as collateral to provide for repayment in case of default.
+A loan for which real estate serves as collateral to provide repayment in case of default.

 Mortgage note

-A legal document that obligates a borrower to repay a loan at a stated interest rate during a specified period of time.
-The agreement is secured by a mortgage.
+A legal document that obligates a borrower to repay a loan plus interest at a specified rate and time length.

 Mortgagor